It’s one of the most-asked questions in current medicine: How do I prevent Alzheimer’s disease?

 However, if you’re past your 40s and still wanting to stave off late-onset Alzheimer’s, it’s never too late to make these alterations to your lifestyle and promote brain health.

-5 Strategies to Prevent Alzheimer’s Disease
+6 Ways to Prevent Alzheimer’s Disease

 Many strategies to prevent Alzheimer’s disease (AD) are based around lifestyle-related changes.
 All of these will not only result in a lower risk of impaired cognitive function, but also improve your health today.

-The Alzheimer’s Association states that preventative action can be taken to effectively reduce the risk of developing AD.
+The Alzheimer’s Association states that preventative action can be taken to effectively reduce the risk of developing AD

 How can you prevent Alzheimer’s naturally?
 You can prevent Alzheimer’s naturally with healthy eating, lowering stress, improving heart health, getting enough mental and physical activity, and maintaining good oral hygiene.